Cuppixx/using-grapheneos.io/README.md

 ## 🧭 What You'll Find Here

-- A curated list of all the apps I use and what I use them for
+- A curated list of all the apps I use
-- My personal GrapheneOS setup: settings, features, and configuration
+- ~~My personal GrapheneOS settings and configurations~~
 - Some notes on what works well and what doesn't
-- Some tips, workarounds, and mini-guides based on experience
+- Some tips, ~~workarounds~~, and mini-guides based on experience

 ### ⚠️ Heads-Up